 A second regime ($\alpha = 1.56$) is much more hierarchized, followed by a last regime less hierarchical ($\alpha = 0.75$) containing more recent papers (average publication year mid-2005, against mid-1998 for the second and 1983 for the first).

-Other topological properties reveal typical patterns of citation practices: for example, the existence of high-order cliques.
+Other topological properties reveal typical patterns of citation practices, as for example the existence of high-order cliques.
 Cliques are subset of nodes between which all possible connections exist.
 Their existence implies citation practices in which all previous papers are systematically cited in new works.
-The compatibility of this process with the cumulative nature of knowledge may be questionable~\cite{pumain2005cumulativite}, since these need always to source back the production of knowledge in the most recent works.
+The compatibility of this process with the cumulative nature of knowledge may be questionable~\citep{pumain2005cumulativite}, since the previous knowledge production process is reconstructed each time instead on relying only on the most recent state of knowledge.
 An exemple of such a clique in shown in Fig.~\ref{fig:cliques}, where 6 publications studying the fractal nature of urban structures all cite the previous publications in the clique.